Engagement Using Matchmaking and Ranking in Competitive Multiplayer Games

 Players expect high quality matchmaking and ranking in today’s world of free-to-play, AAA-quality competitive multiplayer games.
 Engaging players with matchmaking requires correctly balancing a player’s perception of playability, fairness, latency, wait time, and other variables for each activity a game provides.
 Engaging players with ranking requires balancing players’ trust in the system’s accuracy, its fairness, a sense of progression, and aspiration, in addition to understanding matchmaking’s effect on ranking.
 Designers also need to know how to evaluate and improve both systems using data.

-One-Day Course: This is a single course that takes place over one full eight-hour day with breaks.
+Two-Day Course: This is a single course that takes place over two four-hour days with limited breaks.

 - How to engage players using matchmaking and ranking systems